 My Critique of The Complete Guide to Genius

 As far as the techniques in the Guide go, they are the best I have come across.
 There are so many to choose from and the schedules are great to fit a wide variety of needs and people.
 When it comes to the nutritional advice and the section on supplements, however, it is a different story.
-I happen to have done extensive nutritional research over the last several years, and I hope the following section will be of help to you.
-If you want even more information on brain performance and nutrition, I have written a whole article about it which you can read here.
+I happen to have done extensive nutritional research over the last several years, and I hope the following section on diet and supplements will be of help to you.
+If you want even more information on brain performance and nutrition, I have written a whole article about it called Food for the Brain.

 The Guide’s Advice on Diet and Supplements